40 years of history

 1984: How it all began

-South African Peter Pretorius was one of the first to respond to the Mozambican government’s request to the international community for urgent humanitarian aid.
-There was a famine that threatened almost four million people with death.
-Peter visited the village of Pambarra near Vilankulo in the province of Inhambane to find out how he could best help the people.
-He was only supposed to be on site for one day, but he was left there for ten days without food, water or other supplies.
-He witnessed starvation, despair and extreme poverty.
-Up to 30 people starved to death every day and many children were orphaned.
+South African Peter Pretorius was among the first to respond to the Mozambican government’s urgent appeal to the international community for humanitarian assistance.
+At the time, a devastating famine threatened nearly four million people with starvation.
+Peter traveled to the village of Pambarra near Vilankulo in the province of Inhambane to assess how he could best support the local population.

-This experience changed Peter’s life dramatically.
-Together with his wife Ann, he decided to take action.
-This is how JAM International was born.
-In the beginning, the organization focused on distributing food.
-JAM’s first delivery from South Africa comprised 80 tons of relief supplies for Pambarra.
+This experience profoundly changed Peter’s life.
+Together with his wife Ann, he resolved to take action.
+From this decision, JAM International was born.
+In its early days, the organization focused on food distribution.
+JAM’s very first shipment from South Africa delivered 80 tons of food and relief supplies to Pambarra.

 1984